 Urban: City living conditions are usually cramped.
-During the Soviet occupation (see p.
-13-14 of History and Myth), the government erected practical, poorly-constructed high-rise apartment buildings on the edges of cities.
-These complexes were designed to accommodate the influx of workers from Russia and other Soviet republics seeking work in Soviet industries (see p.
-13 of History and Myth).
+During the Soviet occupation (see History and Myth), the government erected practical, poorly-constructed high-rise apartment buildings on the edges of cities.
+These complexes were designed to accommodate the influx of workers from Russia and other Soviet republics seeking work in Soviet industries (see History and Myth).
 Today's independent Latvian government has renovated many of these tenement blocks and is constructing new, modern units.
 Nevertheless, many families continue to live in outdated and small apartments.

 Apartments typically contain 2-3 rooms, a small kitchen, and bathroom.
-During the Soviet era, many urban dwellers maintained small gardens, growing staples like potatoes, onions, and cabbage (see p.
-1-2 of Sustenance and Health) to supplement food supplies provided by the state.
+During the Soviet era, many urban dwellers maintained small gardens, growing staples like potatoes, onions, and cabbage (see Sustenance and Health) to supplement food supplies provided by the state.
 Today, many urban residents continue to maintain small flower gardens on balconies and along window sills.
 Of note, many urban residents own modest summer cottages (dachas) in the countryside where they retreat for rest and recreation during the summer.